Robin Smeulders

+Smeulders played the majority of his career with Baskets Oldenburg, and won the BBL-Pokal in 2015.

 Personal life

 Smeulders is the son of an Austrian mother and Dutch father.
 He grew up in both Germany and the Netherlands before spending a year abroad from 2003 to 2004 at Ka’ahumanu Hou High School in Maui, Hawai’i, and four years of college at the University of Portland in Portland, Oregon.

-Pre-College Career
+Pre-College career

 As a youth, Smeulders played for EBBC Hertogenbosch, Vellmar.

 Smeulders has also played club basketball for SG Braunschweig in the 2.
 Bundesliga (German Second Division) for two seasons from 2004 to 2006 under head coach Liviu Calin.
 Smeulders was the third youngest member of Braunschweig during the 2005-06 season, yet played nearly 19 minutes per game and averaged 5.8 points and 4.1 rebounds.
 He posted season-highs of 19 points, eight rebounds, and four blocks for Braunschweig.
 For the season, Smeulders shot 49 percent from the field, 40 percent from three-point range and 71 percent from the foul line.